Free worldwide shipping on every order

 The RLPRO 1000 is an excellent choice for targeting individual joints — knees, elbows, wrists, or ankles — with its 720 LEDs and compact 153 × 42 cm form factor.
 For users with multiple affected joints, the RLPRO 1200 offers broader coverage (184 × 42 cm), allowing treatment of the shoulders, hips, and knees in fewer sessions.

-All Hale panels deliver eight therapeutic wavelengths (630–1060 nm) at clinical-grade irradiance, ensuring consistent energy delivery to both superficial and deep joint structures.
-They are Health Canada Class II and FDA-registered medical devices.
+Hale RLPRO panels deliver eight therapeutic wavelengths (630–1060 nm) at clinical-grade irradiance, supporting both superficial and deep joint exposure.
+RLPRO 1200 and RLPRO 2000 are covered by Health Canada Class II Licence #111226, and Hale RLPRO panels are FDA-listed.

 A Holistic Approach to Joint Pain